UPPMAX/programming_formalisms/docs/design_develop/OO_development.md

         weatherStationData --> DataSource
     ```

-???- question "Make an refactoring and extension of your class diagrams from [Expressive data types](https://uppmax.github.io/programming_formalisms/expressive_data_type/)(10 min)"
+???- question "Make an refactoring and extension of your class diagrams (10 min)"

+    Make an refactoring and extension of your class diagrams from [Expressive data types](https://uppmax.github.io/programming_formalisms/expressive_data_type/)

     Refactoriig is basically reorganisation to match or imporve your design.

 ???- info "example of a weather station analysis class diagram"